Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          metadata for the time interval
          they cover.
-     5. The CMAF fragments in the timed metadata track MAY not be of a constant duration.
+     5. The CMAF fragments in the timed metadata track MAY NOT be of a constant duration.
         The fragments should be of durations that allow effective and in advance delivery
         of metadata to the receiving entity.